mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

       ```
    - How to upload the APP into github?
      - consider using .gitignore where you ignore the build, captures, caches and few other folders.
+   - Is it advisable to use system.exit(0) to stop services or activity?
+     - It is not advisable.
+It might not even work as expected.
+   - How to check the network, CPU, memory and other usage of your application?
+     - You could use profiler option available in Android Studio.
+Please refer: https://developer.android.com/studio/profile/cpu-profiler
+   - What is the use of android:launchmode="singleInstance" ?
+     - This is to make sure only one instance.
+This activity will be the single and only member of the task.
+Please refer to: https://developer.android.com/guide/topics/manifest/activity-element
    -

 ### References<a name="references"></a>